marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-static-analysis.rst

   of an array access without being sanitized, so that an attacker could inject an out-of-bounds access.

-  See https://cwe.mitre.org/data/definitions/129.htmlCWE-129: Improper Validation of Array Index.
+  See `CWE-129: Improper Validation of Array Index <https://cwe.mitre.org/data/definitions/129.html>`_.

 .. option:: -Wanalyzer-tainted-array-index